talqadi7/CoverLetterGenerator/README.md

 You can generate a new cover letter by inputting the company name, job title, and job description into the appropriate fields.

-Sure, here's how you could add that to your README:

 ---

 ## Testing and Linting